 - Don’t skimp on the oil.
 But also don’t add too much.
 You want to coat the veggies in enough oil so that they crisp up and don’t dry out, but you don’t want them to be sitting in a pool of oil on the baking sheet.
 This “perfect” amount usually equates to about two tablespoons of oil (olive or avocado) per sheet.

 - Don’t overcrowd the pan.
 I was able to fit all of the veggies on one large baking sheet, but if your pan looks too crowded, use two baking sheets.
 Make sure the veggies don’t overlap to promote even cooking.

 - Flip the veggies halfway through the cooking time.
 This is always easier said than done.
 But try to flip the majority of the veggies over, using a spatula, in the middle of their cooking time.

-Roasted veggies are a great go-to side dish.
-They go with grilled fish or chicken, hamburgers, or steaks.
+Roasted summer vegetables are a great go-to side dish.
+They go with grilled fish or chicken, veggie burgers (like my Sweet Potato and Black Bean Burgers or Black Bean Beet Burgers), or steaks.
 You can also serve them in a grain bowl with brown rice or quinoa and beans.

 Be sure to add a squeeze of fresh lemon juice before enjoying them, as this really brings out their flavor!

 If you have extra tarragon on hand, check out my Shaved Asparagus Salad with Mint Tarragon Dressing.
 And if you’re looking for more summer vegetable dishes, you might like:

 - Green Beans and Corn with Cider Vinegar and Herbs

 - Roasted Cherry Tomato Sauce with Fresh Herbs